gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+1.0.1
+- Changed character sheet backgrounds to allow for more contrast with text (thanks Forja!)

+v.
 1.0.0
 - Welcome to version 1!
 Thanks to everyone who has contributed through the testing of our Beta builds!